rust-lang/rust/text/0000-unix-socket.md

 The naming convention of `UnixStream` and `UnixDatagram` doesn't perfectly mirror `TcpStream` and `UdpSocket`, but `UnixStream` and `UnixSocket` seems way too confusing.

-Constructors for the various socket types take an `AsRef<Path>`, which makes construction of sockets associated with Linux abstract namespaces somewhat nonobvious, as the leading null byte has to be explicitly added.
-However, it is still possible, either via `&str` for UTF8 names or via `&OsStr` and `std::os::unix::ffi::OsStrExt` for arbitrary names.
-Use of the abstract namespace appears to be very obscure, so it seems best to optimize for ergonomics of normal pathname addresses.
-We can add extension traits providing methods taking `&[u8]` in the future if deemed necessary.

 # Unresolved questions
 [unresolved]: #unresolved-questions